 All triggers and tasks can have conditions, which can stop the execution of the Workflow.

 Every Workflow execution gets logged.
 This way you can get all needed information about every run of a Workflow.

-As a part of promotion of our Workflow package we promised 3 early access to it.
+As a part of the promotion of our Workflow package, we promised 3 early access to it.
 These three have been chosen among 125 people who registered for our newsletter until the end of August 2020.